blocksense-network/zkVMs-benchmarks/README.md

 When issuing `nix run`, a number of binaries are built for the relevant zkVM(s) and program, and the "main" binary is ran.
 This program has a constant argument schema accross all possibile configurations.

-All arguments after `--` are passed to it.
+All command parameters after `--` are passed to it.
 As a start, you should look at the built-in help message.
 Further in this section there are some common configurations of arguments you may want to use.